 Q: When I complete a project, can I throw out all the documentation?

 A: First check the company's record retention schedule.
-Retention guidelines differ depending on the record type and there could be a legal reason to hang on to the documentation.
+Retention guidelines differ depending on the record type and there could be a legal hold to hang onto the documentation.
 Contact Legal for assistance.